 - printing your poster on campus.

-Funding Opportunity to Cover Cost of Printing
+Funding Opportunity to Cover Cost of Printing (for in-person conferences)

 Apply online using the Undergraduate Student Experience Funding Request Form.
 On the form, select Attend conference related to research (including poster printing) as the activity type.